WasmEdge/docs/docs/embed/quick-start/wasm-app-in-rust.md

 ## Compile the Rust code into Wasm

 Now the rust function is ready.
-Let's compile the Rust code to Wasm bytecode.
+Let's compile the Rust code to WASM.

 First，fork or git clone the demo project to get the source code.